 You have skipped the navigation, tab for page content

-The Gold Coast’s new recruit Reagan Campbell-Gillard is hoping his experience can provide support to the Titans forward pack and help unlock the potential in the team.
+New Gold Coast recruit Reagan Campbell-Gillard is hoping his experience can provide support to the Titans forward pack and help unlock the potential in the team.

-Despite being named player of the year for the Eels this past season, 'RCG' was not part of the plans of new coach Jason Ryles, with the Titans then moving to add him to their squad.
+Despite being named player of the year for the Eels this past season, 'RCG' was not part of new coach Jason Ryles' plans, with the Titans then moving to add him to their squad.

-“I'm not going to go into too much details, but I said to Ryles, ‘tell me how it is’ and he felt like he wanted to go in a different direction," Campbell-Gillard said.
+“I'm not going to go into too much detail, but I said to Ryles, ‘tell me how it is’ and he felt like he wanted to go in a different direction," Campbell-Gillard said.

 “I am just pretty excited to get back to work and get into the routine and the grind and see what happens.